 Want to see Premiere Pro masking in action?
 We dug up this fantastic tutorial on masking that will get you started in no time.

 Want to level up your Premiere Pro editing skills even more?
-Check out our latest article.
+Check out our blog post about removing video backgrounds in Premiere Pro.